strategicdata/pmhc-mds-spec/doc/upload-specification.rst

 When saving your file, please choose the filetype 'Excel Workbook (.xlsx)'.

-The filename of the Excel file doesn't matter as long as it has the file extension .xlsx ???????Are we better specifying a filename for simplicity??????????
+The filename of the Excel file doesn't matter as long as it has the file extension .xlsx

 .. _files-to-upload: